-Sasha Chanoff, RefugePoint’s co-founder and executive director, has worked for over a decade in refugee rescue, relief and resettlement operations in Africa and the United States.
+Sasha Chanoff, RefugePoint’s co-founder and executive director, has worked for two decades in refugee rescue, relief and resettlement operations in Africa and the United States.
 Prior to launching RefugePoint, Sasha consulted with the Office of the United Nations High Commissioner for Refugees in Kenya and worked with the International Organization for Migration throughout Africa, identifying refugees in danger, undertaking rescue missions and working on refugee protection issues with the US, Canadian, Australian and other governments.
 Sasha has worked extensively with many refugee populations, including Sudanese Lost Boys, Somali Bantus, Congolese Tutsis-at-risk, Liberians and Sierra Leonians among others.
 He has appeared on 60 Minutes as well as in other national and international TV, radio and print media outlets, has lectured, presented and given keynote speeches at universities and international refugee conferences and has published extensively on refugee issues.